bsorrentino/bsorrentino/_posts/2024-09-06-Java-Notebook.md

 The kernel is how the [Jupyter] notebook server evaluates blocks of code written by the user inside the notebook document (`.ipynb`), so it is sufficient to have a kernel that can evaluate the code of the programming language of your choice to have it supported by [Jupyter] notebook.
 Of course, it is easy to deduce that every potential programming language that a [Jupyter] Kernel can support should support Read–eval–print loop ([REPL]) feature.

+The question becomes:

-So, the question becomes: ARE THERE JUPYTER KERNEL OTHER THAN PYTHON ONE?
+> ARE THERE JUPYTER KERNEL OTHER THAN PYTHON ONE❓🤔

 The answer is **Yes**🤩.